Unsourced Random Access: A Comprehensive Survey: URA over Fading Channels

 In \cite{kowshik2019quasi} and \cite{kowshik2021fundamental}, achievability and converse bounds are proposed for the cases of known and unknown CSI in an asymptotic setting, where the number of users grows linearly with the blocklength.
-Authors in \cite{kowshik2020energy,kowshik2019energy} provide both asymptotic and non-asymptotic achievability and converse bounds for the case of unknown CSI.
-In \cite{andreev2020polar}, authors derive an achievability bound for the URA scheme over the Rayleigh fading channel by considering slotted structure and perfect SIC in their analysis.
-Their proposed non-asymptotic achievability bound is tighter than the ones in \cite{kowshik2019quasi,kowshik2021fundamental,kowshik2020energy,kowshik2019energy} however, the assumption of perfect SIC may not be realistic.
+The authors in \cite{kowshik2020energy} provide both asymptotic and non-asymptotic achievability and converse bounds for the case of unknown CSI.
+In \cite{andreev2020polar}, authors derive an achievability bound for the URA scheme over the Rayleigh fading channel by considering a slotted structure and perfect SIC in their analysis, which is tighter than the other bounds.
+However, since the channel coefficients used in an SIC process are estimated, hence imperfect, the assumption of a perfect SIC is not realistic, which makes the result in \cite{andreev2020polar} an approximation rather than an achievability one.

+Some achievability and converse bounds for URA over MIMO Rayleigh fading channels are obtained in \cite{Gao2023Energy,Gao2024}.
+Among the developed results, the ML-based achievability bound is obtained by employing a projection decoder developed in \cite{Andreev2024Unsourced}.
+Moreover, the results in \cite{Gao2023Energy} are extended to the case of random and unknown number of active users in \cite{Gao2025Unsourced}.